hams71/Spark_Streaming/README.md

       - Quantity
       - Total_Price
     - Datetime
+- This is a nested schema will need to change this in order to write in CSV format.
 - Provide a schema and change the datatypes of the columns so that aggregations can be performed.
 - Write that data in CSV format to a CSV folder.